International Programmes 2024/2025

 General services and support for international students and doctoral candidates

-There is also an orientation week for new international students, which provides valuable information about Göttingen and the university.
+The orientation week for new international students provides valuable information about Göttingen and the university.

-Study Buddy programme (https://www.uni-goettingen.de/en/112395.html) as a part of the Integration and Diversity project at Göttingen University (InDiGU)
+Study Buddy Programme as a part of the project Integration and Diversity at Göttingen University (InDiGU)

 University of Göttingen